 The high energy of ultraviolet radiation accelerates the fading of the dye.

-For certifying textiles, we measure lightfastness by exposing a sample to a light source for a predefined period.
+To certify textiles, we measure lightfastness by exposing a sample to light for a predefined period.
 Then we compare it to an unexposed sample.

 The Martindale is a unit for quantifying the abrasion resistance of textiles.
-So we use it particularly to test upholstery.
+So we use it particularly to test upholstery resources.

 People often call the Martindale method 'the Martindale rub test'.

-This tests copies the natural wear of a seat cover by rubbing the textile sample against a standard abrasive surface with a particular force.
+This test copies the natural wear of a seat cover by rubbing the fabric sample against a standard abrasive surface with a particular force.

 One works the test in intervals of 5,000 cycles, totalling the wear number (unit: Martindale) of abrasion cycles that leads to the material being worn to a specified degree.